News Archives: Tagged mitt romney

 These debates are supposed to serve to educate Americans about the differences between the candidates.
 But we’ve done a review of the questions asked at the debates and we’ve found five important issues that have yet to come up at all.
 Here’s the list, in no particular order:

-5. LGBT Equality: President Obama was the first sitting president ever to endorse marriage equality, but you wouldn’t know it by watching the debates.
-The Obama-Biden ticket was not asked whether it supports repealing the “Defense of Marriage Act,” and the Romney-Ryan ticket was not asked to defend its bigoted anti-equality positions.
+LGBT Equality: President Obama was the first sitting president ever to endorse marriage equality, but you wouldn’t know it by watching the debates.
+The Obama-Biden ticket was …

 We Could Pay For College For 31 Million Students For The Cost Of Romney’s Corporate Tax Cuts